pioneercoders/tutorials/es6/50-programs/README.md

 <details>
-    <summary> Write a program to find the buses list based on source and dest locations.</summary>
+    <summary> Write a program to find the bus list based on source and dest locations.</summary>
     <p>

 ```javascript